widefly/wsl-dev-notes/doc/dev/vscode.md

   ```

 ## Extensions
 In the vscode search field, enter the below to install extensions.
-Can be installed via UI
+These can be installed via extension GUI.

 - Install extensions locally
   - WSL